 Catching Unseen Water Damage Early On

-Sep 24, 2019
+September 24, 2019

-The best way to mitigate water damage is being proactive so you can catch it sooner.
+The best way to mitigate water damage in Layton, UT is being proactive so you can catch it sooner.
 A lot of the time, water damage happens in areas that we cannot see – like behind walls, in the ceiling, and under the floors.
 With all the hidden plumbing in our homes, it is no wonder that hidden water damage is a common problem.
 Because it can be hard to see, hidden water damage can go unnoticed for prolonged periods of time, until the damage is so severe that it cannot be ignored (i.e. structural deterioration and visible mold growth).
 We at Swift Restoration would like to introduce the signs you can look for in your home in Layton to be proactive about unseen water damage, and catch it early on before it becomes a serious problem.

 • Sounds of water running when nothing is being used.
 You should listen at night, when the house is quiet, and be sure that you cannot hear any running water in your plumbing system, or sounds of dripping water anywhere.
 The toilet is notorious for running water when it is not supposed to, so be sure to listen for any sounds that may indicate water is flowing when and where it shouldn’t be.
 This could help you find a potential problem before it becomes a real one.